VEMLIDY—proven long-term ALT normalization in chronic HBV patients with compensated liver disease1,2

 AASLD=American Association for the Study of Liver Diseases; ALT=alanine aminotransferase; HBeAg=hepatitis B envelope antigen; TDF=tenofovir disoproxil fumarate; ULN=upper limit of normal. aThe population used for analysis of ALT normalization included only patients with ALT above ULN based on the AASLD 2016 criteria (>30 U/L and >19 U/L for males and females, respectively) at baseline.1 bPatient populations analyzed included all patients who were randomized into the study and received at least 1 dose of study drug; a missing=failure approach was used.
 The Week 144 analysis did not include the 66 patients from the TDF group in Trial 108 and the 114 patients from the TDF group in Trial 110 who had rolled over from double-blind TDF to open-label VEMLIDY at Week 96 prior to the study amendment.2

-Pooled Open-Label Analysis: Pooled efficacy analysis from Trials 108 and 110 was assessed at Week 240 for the subset of patients who entered the OLE phase at Week 96 and Week 144.
-This analysis includes 741 subjects who continued on VEMLIDY (pooled), 150 subjects who switched from TDF to TAF at Week 96, and 202 subjects who switched from TDF to TAF at Week 144.
+Pooled open-label analysis: Pooled efficacy analysis from Trials 108 and 110 was assessed at Week 384 for the subset of patients who entered the open-label phase at Week 96 and Week 144.
+This analysis includes 832 patients who continued on VEMLIDY (pooled), 177 patients who switched from TDF to VEMLIDY at Week 96, and 225 patients who switched from TDF to VEMLIDY at Week 144.
 Efficacy in the OLE was calculated using a missing=failure (M=F) subject analysis.2

-Chart showing ALT normalization for VEMLIDY® (tenofovir alafenamide) vs TDF (tenofovir disoproxil fumarate)
+Chart showing ALT normalization at Week 384 for VEMLIDY® (tenofovir alafenamide) vs TDF (tenofovir disoproxil fumarate)

-OLE=open-label extension; TAF=tenofovir alafenamide. cThe population used for analysis of ALT normalization included only subjects with ALT>ULN per the 2018 AASLD criteria (35 U/L for males and 25 U/L for females) at baseline.6 dThe open-label phase analysis excludes patients (n=69) whose site did not participate in open-label phase treatment at Week 144.2
+OLE=open-label extension. cThe population used for analysis of ALT normalization included only subjects with ALT>ULN per the 2018 AASLD criteria (35 U/L for males and 25 U/L for females) at baseline.6 dThe open-label phase analysis excludes patients (n=69) whose site did not participate in open-label phase treatment at Week 144.2

-Most common adverse reactions (incidence ≥2%; all grades) at Week 240 OLE were headache, abdominal pain, cough, back pain, arthralgia, diarrhea, and dyspepsia.2
+Most common adverse reactions (incidence ≥5%; all grades) at Week 384 OLE were headache, upper respiratory tract infection, nasopharyngitis, arthralgia, hypertension, cough, and back pain.2

-The 5-year data is not presented in the VEMLIDY label.
+The 8-year analysis is not presented in the VEMLIDY full Prescribing Information.

 Genotypic resistance analysis was performed on patients experiencing either1: